 - 1. A student may apply for Fresh Start status during the semester in which he/she expects to complete the twelve credits described in parts two and three of the policy guidelines noted above.
 Provided that all criteria for the policy have been met, Fresh Start status will be officially granted by the Vice President for Academic Affairs or designee.
-The Registrar's Office will notify the student of approval via the student's College e mail account. - Where to pick up Application: The Academic Advisement Center 516.572.7118, or Center for Educational Counseling and Retention, Room M19 Nassau Hall (Building M), and in the Adult Resource Center, plaza level of the Tower. - 3.
-Where to submit Application: The Academic Advisement Center 516.572.7118, Mon-Wed: 9:00am-4:00pm, Thurs: 9:00am-6:30pm, Fri: 9:00 a.m-4:00 p.m.
+The Registrar's Office will notify the student of approval via the student's College email account. - 2.
+Where to submit an Application: The Academic Advisement Office, located in the Student Services Center.
+Please see our website for hours of operation.